TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/42 - Luke/Luke 10/Luke 10.1.md

 ---

-Now after these things the Lord appointed seventy others, and sent them two and two before his face into every city and place, whither he himself was about to come.
+Now after these things, the Lord also appointed seventy others, and sent them two by two ahead of him into every city and place, where he was about to come.